 That said, everyone has different tastes and palates when it comes to produce.
 Plus, the fiber will still be present in the vegetable, and fiber is usually a great addition to any healthy diet.
 Just be ready to toss your broccoli in the trash if it’s unpalatable for you.
 Although it may bum you out to waste healthy food, it’s not worth eating something that is no longer delicious or nutritious.
 Here’s the good news: It’s possible to stop this pesky problem before it starts in the first place.

-In order to prevent broccoli from yellowing, experts recommend using broccoli in recipes while the veggie is still obviously fresh and green.
-To maintain the freshness, you can refrigerate it in a plastic bag and aim to use it in three to five days.
+To maintain the freshness, refrigerate it in a plastic bag and aim to use it in three to five days.
 Not sure whether you’ll use the produce that soon?
 You also have the option of freezing it instead.
 If you wash it, blanch it, cool it, and then bag it in an airtight container, it’ll remain in good quality for up to a year.

 If you’re going to eat broccoli, it might as well be the best kind!